Out of all the usability research methods, Usability Tests (UTs) are by far the most rewarding.

-Yes, “kill it” because they will.
+Yes, "kill it" because they will.
 Remember I said frustrating?
-This is what you will feel every time a user misses that big “BUY HERE” button that you thought you’d placed in the “right” place.
+This is what you will feel every time a user misses that big "BUY HERE" button that you thought you had placed in the "right" place.
 Or when they suggest dumping that fantastic photo that took hours of your precious time.

 UTs are fascinating, exciting, intriguing exercises that really unveil a true picture of your users, their needs and their wants.

 Is it that difficult?
 Do I need professional help?

 I have run multiple UTs with participants all around the globe.
 While I don't mean to give the impression that I've come up with the magic formula for the perfect test, I have amassed enough experience over the years to be reasonably confident in my ability to run a set of tests without losing my mind in the process.

 I may not have the magic potion for a successful test but I have collected enough knowledge to run a set of usability tests without losing my mind.

 Easy!!
 Is it really?
 If you prefer the unsugared-coated version embrace yourself for a bit of a longer story.